-One of the challenges to a trip like this is getting used to being in a different place every day.
+One of the challenges of a cross-country road trip is getting used to being in a different place every day.
 We were also splitting time between our camper and hotels which makes it twice as hard to get a rhythm.
 That’s when the little stuff really matters.
 Like a pleasant front desk person at the hotel or delicious breakfast.
 The TownHouse Inn in Hamilton, Montana had all these things.
 But the Bitterroot Valley had some other surprises as well.

-Located in the Southwestern part of the state, you might have never heard of the Bitterroot.
-The setting of the book “A River Runs Through It” by Norman Maclean, the valley is rich in outdoor scenery and activities but Missoula is only a short trip up the road.
-The largest city, Hamilton, was founded by copper magnate Marcus Daly in 1890.
+Located in the Southwestern part of Montana, you might have never heard of the Bitterroot.
+The setting of the book “A River Runs Through It” by Norman Maclean, the valley is rich in outdoor scenery and activities and Missoula is only a short trip up the road.
+The largest city in the Bitterroot Valley, Hamilton, was founded by copper magnate Marcus Daly in 1890.
 This period of wealth has left the town with a backbone of arts and culture combined with Montana spirit and small town friendliness and values.

 Sleeping Child Farms

 An 8.9 acre sustainable eco-farm, Sleeping Child Farms also offers a farm stand, small B&B and farm-to-table restaurant.
 10 miles out of town, the farm is a pleasant drive and the setting is comfortable and friendly with a dose of fine cuisine.
 Many of the ingredients for the restaurant are grown on the farm, with plans to expand those offerings.
 Also available are tours and special events.
 Very family friendly, kids will enjoy both the food and the farm.
 Excellent for a pit stop to burn off extra energy or spend a couple of hours learning about the farm and sustainability.